This guide outlines the core elements of health and wellness to assist you in developing a holistic set of self-care activities for your routine.

 Moreover, if you judge, worry, and stress about what your life looks like in the present moment, you become susceptible to negative self-talk which is detrimental to your physical and emotional well-being.

 What’s most fascinating about this particular element of health and wellness?
-It’s, as HBR reported, that mindfulness can literally change your brain:
+It’s, as Harvard Business Review reported, that mindfulness can literally change your brain:

 This is not new-age woo but a scientific discovery that is shaping a medical field called Neuroplasticity.
 And it is only one of an exhaustive number of studies that are starting to prove you are what you think.

-In fact, elevating your mindset, as addressed in The Minimalism Challenge, is the gateway to positive thoughts, decisions, and actions that empower you to design a life of consequence.
+In fact, developing a growth mindset is the gateway to positive thoughts, decisions, and actions that empower you to design a life of consequence.